nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 ## Overview

-This project, developed in Python, first involves training and testing a model using a provided dataset to then use that trained model to capture and recognize facial expressions in real-time through the device's camera.
+This project was developed in Python and uses a Convolutional Neural Network (CNN) to first train and test a model given a provided dataset, and then use it to capture and recognize facial expressions in real-time through the device's camera.

 The project utilizes TensorFlow for model construction and training, and OpenCV for image capturing and recognition.